rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 Many of these boil down to having due respect for the authors and the work they've put in.
-Remember, they've typically spent between one and ten person-years on this, while the reviewer has spent maybe a day.
-We're not awarding prizes for effort, and sometimes a reviewer will understand things better than the authors, but one should be wary as a reviewer of trying to require substantially different research or exposition.
+Remember, they've typically spent between one and ten person-years on the submitted work, while the reviewer has spent maybe a day.
+Reviewers have to form a judgement, and sometimes will understand things better than the authors despite the mismatch of investment, but one should be cautious of assuming that one's first reaction is necessarily correct.
+One should also be cautious of confusing suggestions (or whims!)  and requirements, or of arguing that substantially different research or exposition would be needed.
+The authors may already have been there and tried that, and in any case one has to review the paper at hand, not some hypothetical other.

+They also highlight the need for reviewers to be dispassionate and aware of their own biases: to assess as best they can whether the subject would be best served by accepting the paper, not how much they personally like it.

 Of course, none of them are absolutes - even the last reason above can be a legitimate complaint in specific circumstances, e.g. if